SCPR/kpcc-data-team/data/2015-nfl-stadiums/readme.md

 Instead, I brought together information from a handful of sources:

-- John Vrooman, an economist at Vanderbilt.
-His spreadsheet on stadium construction and renovations over the past 20 years was the basis for this .csv.
+- [John Vrooman](http://www.vanderbilt.edu/econ/faculty/Vrooman/sports.htm), an economist at Vanderbilt.
+His spreadsheet on stadium construction and renovations over the past 20 years was the basis for this .csv, and is included here as Vrooman-NFL-Stadiums-G4.xlsx
 - Lat/lon and capacity data [from here](https://github.com/zief0002/EPsy-8252/blob/master/data/NFL-Meta-Data.csv)
 - I also calcualted the stadium costs, using Consumer Price Index data from the BLS to control for inflation.
 So we can compare stadium prices in 2014 dollars.